apollo-ng/picoReflow/README.md

 Turns a Raspberry Pi into a cheap, universal & web-enabled Reflow Oven Controller.
-Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating/cooling) you can use it as inspiration / basis for any other kind of PID based temperature control project.
-Drop a link if you do :)
+Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating/cooling) you can use it as inspiration / basis when you're in need of a PID based temperature controller for your project.
+Don't forget to share and drop a link, when you do :)

 **Standard Interface**